Ms-Riya/README.md/README.md

 🌱 &nbsp;I'm on track for learning more about web-development using languages like HTML, CSS, JS and PHP.\
 ✍️ &nbsp;In my free time, I read and write novels and listen to music.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at riyysch@gmail.com :D\
+✉️ &nbsp;You can shoot me an email at riyysch@gmail.com :D.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>